Research & Best Practices

 • Equipment usage: Obviously, the more your equipment is used, the more wear and tear it experiences.
 Machines that have been used more frequently generally will yield a lower return in terms of valuation than those that have been used less often.
 Establishing an effective maintenance program can mitigate these effects to a certain degree because the equipment will be in better shape.

-• Technological advancements: If any new technologies have bene introduced that make certain types of equipment outdated or obsolete, they can have a tremendous effect on the value of that older machinery.
+• Technological advancements: If any new technologies have been introduced that make certain types of equipment outdated or obsolete, they can have a tremendous effect on the value of that older machinery.

 How to calculate useful life of assets and depreciation